 Casino retained Credit Agricole Corporate & Investment Bank, which we refer to as "CACIB," and Rothschild & Cie, which we refer to as "Rothschild" and, together with CACIB, as the "Casino financial advisors," to act as financial advisors to Casino in connection with the Reorganization.
 The Casino financial advisors have delivered to Casino, at its request, a report on the valuation of Cnova on a stand-alone basis before giving effect to the Reorganization and a valuation of Cnova Brazil and Cnova giving effect to the Reorganization.
 The valuation report, which we refer to as the "Casino financial advisors valuation report," was presented to the Casino board of directors on May 11, 2016.
 The Casino financial advisors' valuation report was prepared for the purpose of assessing the value of the entities involved in the Reorganization.
 It does not constitute a fairness opinion, as that term is defined by the Autorité des marchés financiers, which we refer to as the "AMF," or otherwise.
-The Casino financial advisors valuation report, a copy of which has been filed with the SEC as Exhibit (c)(3) to the Transaction Statement, and is incorporated herein by reference, is subject to the assumptions, limitations, qualifications and conditions described therein.
+The Casino financial advisors valuation report, a copy of which has been filed with the SEC as Exhibit (c)(3) to the Transaction Statement, and is incorporated herein by reference, is subject to the assumptions, limitations, qualifications and conditions described therein, and should be read carefully and in its entirety, because it contains information that is not included in this supplemental information statement.
 The Casino financial advisors valuation report only addresses valuation and makes no comment on whether or not the Reorganization is fair to any shareholder or other stakeholder of Cnova or Casino, either from a financial point of view or otherwise.
 Evaluating the fairness of the Reorganization was not part of the scope of work of the Casino financial advisors.
 The Casino financial advisors did not perform such work and hold no view on the fairness of the Reorganization to Cnova's or Casino's shareholders or other stakeholders.
 Cnova shareholders are urged to read the Casino financial advisors' valuation report carefully.
-The summary of the Casino financial advisors' valuation report set forth in the section entitled "Special Factors-Casino Financial Advisor Materials-Valuation Report of the Casino Financial Advisors" is qualified in its entirety by reference to the full text of the Casino financial advisors' valuation report.
+The description of the Casino financial advisors' valuation report set forth in the section entitled "Special Factors-Casino Financial Advisor Materials-Valuation Report of the Casino Financial Advisors" is a summary of the material information included in the full text of the Casino financial advisors' valuation report.
 The Casino financial advisors prepared their report for the sole use by and benefit of the Casino board of directors.
 The Casino financial advisors have advised Casino that they do not believe any person other than the Casino board of directors has the legal right to rely on the report.
 For further discussion of the Casino financial advisors' valuation report, see "Special Factors-Casino Financial Advisor Materials-Valuation Report of the Casino Financial Advisors."